Knights of Columbus, Council 7519, Monsignor Paul Martin Council at Mission Basilica San Juan Capistrano

 Financial Sect.: Sir Knight Ed Jordan

-The Knights of Columbus is open to Catholic men, over the age of 18, who wish to put their faith into action.
-The Knights is founded upon three basic principles: Charity, Unity, and Fraternity.
+The Knights of Columbus is a Catholic mens organization dedicated to three basic principles: Charity, Unity, and Fraternity.
 We follow our faith to help others; stand united with our clergy and Catholic educators; and build bonds between Catholic men.
+The Knights are primarily a local, parish based charitable group but we also have a national and international efforts.

 The Knights of Columbus is also a fraternal benefit society, which means the Knights have several ways to provide financial security to members and their families, while turning premiums into charitable impact.